-Free format, short description of the project organisational structure (governance) and daily man-agement.
-Main communication channels / organisational flows / decision-making bodies should be included.
-How were partners involved developing this joint proposal and what will be their future role in the implementation?
+Free format, short description of the project organisational structure and distribution of responsibilities with attention for balanced partnership structures and interinstitutional cooperation.

+Explain how the project will assure a continuous link with and involvement of the partner university.
 How will the tasks be divided among the involved partners (local - Flemish) in a balanced way?
-Explain how the project will assure a continuous link with and involvement of the partner(s).
-How will the tasks be divided among the involved partners (local - Flemish) in a balanced way?

 VLIR-UOS also seeks to simulate interinstitutional cooperation between the Flemish universities and university colleges.
-The vision on how the project will create broad support of / collaborations between

-Flemish universities and university colleges should be detailed in the proposal.
+The vision on how the project will create broad support of / collaborations between Flemish universities and university colleges should be detailed in the proposal.
 For example, expertise available at a particular university and university college can be combined to enrich the project proposal.

 Leaving No One It is important to keep an eye on the diversity of a team.
-Behind 🐣 ✓ Does your organisational set-up ensure the participation of left behind groups in decision-making? ✓ Are left behind groups involved in the decision-making processes (e.g. through an advisory board)? ✓ Does the project ensure gender balanced representation in the team? (cfr.
+Behind 卷 ✓ Does your organisational set-up ensure the participation of left behind groups in decision-making? ✓ Are left behind groups involved in the decision-making processes (e.g. through an advisory board)? ✓ Does the project ensure gender balanced representation in the team? (cfr.
 VLIR-UOS policy: 40-60% representation of both sexes) ✓ Does your project incorporate mechanisms to ensure gender-balanced participation in decision-making processes? ✓ Does the project team include a member with gender expertise, a gender focal point / task force / working group?
 Interconnectedness & indivisibility ✓ Interdisciplinary approach?
 Ideally teams are multi/inter/transdisciplinary (=approaching a particular problem from different (scientific) disciplines).
 Multi-stakeholder partnerships (MSPs) The project team should also reach out to other actors, such as civil society, public and private stakeholders, in order to find opportunities to collaborate during project design and implementation. ✓ Have you reflected on the optimal division of roles and responsibilities in the partnership? ✓ Can all partners participate in decision-making when they want to?
 Do they have voice?